 I have been reading and writing stories ever since I can remember and have always loved orderliness and precision.
 After completing two MAs, one in English literature and the other in creative writing, I naturally gravitated towards editing.
 Between my first two in-house editing jobs, I taught English in Japan and Italy.
 Living alone in these two very different countries taught me to be confident, flexible, patient, and resourceful—all attributes that I apply daily in my work.

 In business relationships, I value quality over quantity.
 I have close connections with a small group of clients with whom I’ve worked for many years, though I am always happy to add new clients to the mix.
-My main clients are the Association of Canadian Occupational Therapy Regulatory Organizations, the College of Occupational Therapists of British Columbia, the College of Occupational Therapists of Ontario, Figure 1 Publishing, the Royal Ontario Museum, UBC Press, and various Canadian occupational therapy regulatory organizations.
+My main clients are the Canadian Organization of Paramedic Regulators, Figure 1 Publishing, the Royal Ontario Museum, UBC Press, and various Canadian occupational therapy regulatory organizations.
 Click here for testimonials.

 Since 2011, I have been a member in good standing of the Indexing Society of Canada, and for three years, I served as the managing editor for the society’s newsletter.
 I have taught seminars and webinars on indexing and permissions research for Editors Canada.
-I completed my Publishing Certificate at Ryerson University, where I won a Marsh Jeanneret Memorial Award for academic excellence.
+I completed my Publishing Certificate at Ryerson (now Toronto Metropolitan) University, where I won a Marsh Jeanneret Memorial Award for academic excellence.
 Several of my short stories have been published in literary journals, including filling Station, The Nashwaak Review, and The Dalhousie Review.
 In 2013, one of my stories was nominated for McClelland & Stewart’s Journey Prize.
 In 2017, my first novel, The History of Hilary Hambrushina, was published by Iguana Books.

 My Ten Favourite Books